-17. Drinks Breaks
+16. Drinks Breaks

-- 1) The lunch or tea break shall be held between the inning and have a duration of - a) 30 minutes in one-day cricket, - b) 15 minutes in T20 cricket. - c) In exceptional circumstances (e.g. due to bad weather), the umpires may reduce these breaks. - 2) Drinks breaks should last no longer than 5 minutes.
+1) The lunch or tea break shall be held between the innings and have a duration of

+- a) 30 minutes in one-day cricket, - b) 15 minutes in T20 cricket.

+In exceptional circumstances (e.g. due to bad weather), the umpires may reduce these breaks, but the break must be a minimum of 10 minutes.

+- 2) Drinks breaks should last no longer than 5 minutes.
 They are part of the prescribed match duration.
 They shall take place on the field of play.
-The consumption of food, smoking tobacco and the use of mobile phones during a drinks break is strictly prohibited.

-- a) Only one drinks break is permitted per inning in one-day cricket.
+The consumption of food, smoking tobacco and the use of mobile phones during a drinks break by players is strictly prohibited. - a) Only one drinks break is permitted per inning in one-day cricket.
 A second drinks break may be permitted at the discretion of the umpire. - b) No drinks breaks are permitted in T20 cricket.

-18. Match Start; End of the Match
+17. Match Start; End of the Match